Compassionate, confidential mental health therapy

 In her leadership role, Emily manages a growing team of therapists, provides clinical and administrative supervision, and ensures that the program helps meet the needs of the community.
 She collaborates with schools, public health agencies, and other community organizations to identify trends, address gaps, and develop innovative solutions for youth and family services.
 Emily also oversees grant management, budgeting, and staff training, ensuring her team remains equipped to provide high-quality care.

-Emily draws on her personal experiences with trauma and her professional training to create a safe space for clients to process their emotions, rebuild their lives, and discover their inner strength.
+Emily draws on her personal experiences with trauma and her professional training to create a safe space for clients to learn about and understand their emotions, process things that have happened to them, and discover their inner strength.

 In addition to her clinical and leadership work, Emily is passionate about mentoring the next generation of therapists.
 She views supervision as an opportunity to give back to the profession, fostering growth, learning, and innovation within her team.